 Where: Born in Knoxville, Illinois, moved to Chicago and then to Denver

-Why Important: Justina Ford overcame prejudice and discrimination to become Denver’s first female African-American doctor.
+Why Important: Justina Ford overcame prejudice and discrimination to become Denver’s first female African-American physician.
 Ford was a pioneer in opening up a profession for African-Americans and women

 Justina Laurena Warren was born on January 22, 1871 in Knoxville, Illinois.
 Justina’s love for medicine was clear at a young age; she often dissected frogs and followed her mother, a nurse, when she saw patients.
 Justina went to Hering Medical School in Chicago.
 She married John Ford, a Baptist minister, in 1892.
 She continued her studies and graduated from medical school in 1899.

-After her graduation, Justina was denied her medical license.
-The license examiner told her, “I feel dishonest taking a fee from you.
+After her graduation, Justina moved to the Five Points neighborhood of Denver.
+She applied for and received her Colorado medical license, although the clerk told her, “I feel dishonest taking a fee from you.
 You’ve got two strikes against you to begin with.
 First of all, you’re a lady, and second, you’re colored.”
 When she and John moved to Denver, racial discrimination1 prohibited Ford from joining the Colorado Medical Association2 or practicing in a hospital.
-So, she set up a practice in her home at 2335 Arapahoe Street.
+So, she set up a practice in her home at 2026 Arapahoe Street, and later bought a larger building at 2335 Arapahoe Street.

 In 1915, Justina and Reverend Ford divorced.
 In her fifties, she met and married Alfred Allen.
 It wasn’t until 1950 that Dr. Ford was allowed into the Colorado and American Medical Associations.
 Even then, she was the only female African-American doctor in all of Denver.